-As the 2012 Summer Olympics approach, you’ll be seeing lots of fast human beings racing each other.
+As the Summer Olympics, you’ll see lots of fast human beings racing each other.
 But how would those runners finish in a race against the fastest land animal on Earth?
 What animal is that?
 The cheetah, of course!

 The cheetah’s scientific name is Acinonyx jubatus.
 If you’ve ever seen pictures of a cheetah, you know that it is a large member of the feline (cat) family.
 You can find cheetahs throughout most of Africa and parts of the Middle East.

 The cheetah is by far the fastest land animal living on Earth.
 How fast you might be wondering?
 Very fast!

 Scientists estimate that cheetahs can reach speeds between 70-75 miles per hour.
 Of course, they can’t sustain that high speed over long distances, but they can go that fast in short bursts that can cover up to 1,600 feet or more.

 Cheetahs can reach those speeds very quickly, too.
 A cheetah’s explosive speed can take it from 0 to over 62 miles per hour in just three seconds.
 Now that’s fast!
 In fact, it’s about as fast as the world’s most expensive sports cars can accelerate from 0 to 60 miles per hour.

 Why are cheetahs so fast?
 Scientists have identified several features of the cheetah that help it achieve such amazing speeds.